 As for the Eucharist being an abomination—well, you’d expect that from a Protestant!
 Jesus’s words were spirit and life; how could someone who hadn’t received these through the wonderful gift of the Eucharist understand them?

 Thinking about it on his way home, Juan becomes more confident.
 Sure, that Protestant had rattled him a bit, but what could he know about Catholic teachings, after all?
 Juan determines to prove him wrong.
 When he gets home, he fires up his computer and does a search on Pope Boniface VIII.
 Soon he finds what the Protestant chap looks to have been referring to: a document called Unam Sanctam.
-By most accounts not an infallible declaration…except for the last line.
-It reads:
+By most accounts not an infallible declaration—except for the last line, which reads:

 Juan decides to research the matter more deeply.
 He wants to familiarize himself with all the important Catholic pronouncements in this area, so he looks further afield.
 He finds that Boniface VIII was by no means aberrant in his conclusions; he seemed to have been reflecting a well-established, historical teaching.
 Pope Innocent III before him, at the Fourth Lateran Council, had said that “there is but one universal Church of the faithful, outside of which no one at all can be saved”; and Eugene IV, after him, had declared most magnificently in Cantate Domino that